yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 API Portal supports custom properties for the following entities:

-1. Application: You can view and edit the values of the custom properties defined for applications.
+* **Application**: You can view and edit the values of the custom properties defined for applications.
-2. User: You can view and edit the values of the custom properties defined for users.
+* **User**: You can view and edit the values of the custom properties defined for users.
-3. API: You can only view the values of the custom properties defined for APIs.
+* **API**: You can only view the values of the custom properties defined for APIs.
+The values of the custom properties of the SOAP APIs are not displayed on the API Details page.

 API Portal does not support custom properties defined for organizations.